FluidicML/dentrix/README.md

 - `GainApp` is a small [WPF](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/overview/?view=netdesktop-9.0)-based
   project used to update API keys, initiate the connection to Dentrix, and check (at a very high-level) the state of the locally running `GainService`.
-- `GainPackage` is a [WiX](https://wixtoolset.org/) project defining our installer.
-The resulting installation script adds the necessary registry keys, boots and configures our service, installs all signed .dlls and .exes, etc.

 Separately: